-The dispute between the sages and R. Yose illustrates questions that I posed above regarding the relations between Halakhah and meta-Halakhah.
-Apparently there were cases in which the judgements of the sages were guided by what would be the impact on interpersonal relations and not by the inherent law.
-In these cases, the decision was justified by reason of ‘in the interest of peace’.
-However, examination of the Talmudic discussion of these rulesreveals that “expanding the rule’, based on transforming a case that is “beyond the strict letter of the law” into the law, brings with it dilemmas of principle and of practice – if the punishment for an action not prohibited by law should be identical to the punishment for an action that is forbidden by law?
-Perhaps it is this dilemma that motivated R. Yose to decide that the taking is absolute theft, hence one applies the usual rules on theft and the sanctions that accompany them, and not pronounce that it is ‘in the interest of peace’’ so it seems that practical sanctions were not applied, but only moral (that were expressed in a determination that the act was theft).
-Therefore, it appears that at least some of the sages held that meta-halakhic principles did not have more validity than the key Halakhot themselves (and perhaps vice versa), even if their ethical (or pragmatic) intention was worthy.
+This dispute between the sages and R. Yose illustrates the questions that I posed above regarding the relations between halakhah and meta-halakhah.
+Apparently, there were cases in which the judgements of the sages were guided by a concern for the impact decisions would have on interpersonal relations and not by the law alone.
+In these cases, the decision was justified by "the interest of peace."

+However, examination of the talmudic discussion of these instances reveals that "expanding the rule," based on transforming a case that is "beyond the strict letter of the law" into the law, brings with it dilemmas of principle and of practice.
+Should the punishment for an action not prohibited by the law be identical to the punishment for an action that is forbidden by the law?
+Perhaps this is the dilemma that motivated R. Yose to decide that such seizure is undeniably theft, and, therefore, falls under the usual laws of theft and the sanctions that accompany them.
+The designation "in the interest of peace" would seem to indicate that practical sanctions were not applied, but only moral ones, namely the determination that the act was theft.
+Therefore, it appears that at least some of the sages held that meta-halakhic principles did not have more validity than key halakhot (and perhaps vice versa), even if their ethical (or pragmatic) intention was worthwhile.

-2. Contact with those suspected of violating the Sabbatical Year and with ‘Am-HaAretz’
+2. Contact with those Suspected of Violating the Sabbatical Year and with ‘Am ha-’Arets

 A woman may lend to another who is suspected of not observing the Sabbatical year a fan or sieve or a hand mill or a stove, but she should not sift or grind with her.

 The wife of a Haber may lend to the wife of an ‘Am Ha-Aretz a fan or sieve and may winnow and grind and sift with her, but once she has poured water over the flour she should not touch anything with her, because it is not right to assist those who commit a transgression.
 All these rules were laid down only in the interests of peace.

-These halakhot deal with the relationships between neighbors who do not observe the Halakhah to the same extent.
-Halakhah 8 considers different levels of observance of the sabbatical year, while Halakhah 9 considers levels of observance of eating in purity.
-These halakhot also are found in Chapter 5 of Tractate Shevi’it, along with other halakhot dealing with contact with those ‘suspected of Shevi’it’ and shape the manner of dealing with them.
-Among others we learn:
+These halakhot deal with relationships between neighbors who do not observe the halakhah to the same extent.
+Halakhah 8 considers different levels of observance of the sabbatical year, while halakhah 9 considers different levels of observance of eating in purity.
+These halakhot also are found in chapter 5 of Mishnah Shebi’it, along with other halakhot concerning contact with those "suspected of shebi’it," and shape the manner of dealing with them.
+Among other laws, we learn:

 These are the implements which the craftsman may not sell in the Seventh Year: a plough and whatever pertains thereto, a yoke, winnowing fan or mattock.
 But he may sell a sickle or a scythe or a wagon and whatsoever pertains thereto.
 This is the general rule: any implement is forbidden whose sole use is one that transgresses, but it is allowed if its use may be either one forbidden or one permissible.